modernmt/modernmt/README.md

 ### MMT distributed

 Let's distribute MMT to a second machine.
-The engine will be synced from the master and translation requests will be load balanced across the 2 istances.
+Login into the new second machine and run

 ```bash
 # mmt start --master 3.14.15.16
 ```

+The engine will be synced from the master and translation requests will be load balanced across the 2 istances.
+Only the master will respond to the Translation API and distribute load.

 Every time you start a slave the model data will be rsynced to the slave.